guru6910/Interview.md/Linux/Question.md

 52. why we use umask and desrcribe umask of root & local user ?

-We use umask in linux system to set default permissin to newly created file and directory. but it deoends on user which user set or create a file or directory. the default umask of root user is 022 and umask of local user is 002. when root user create a directory its default permission is 755 and when create file its default permission is 644. and when local user create a directory its default permission
+We use umask in linux system to set default permissin to newly created file and directory. but it deoends on user which user set or create a file or directory. the default umask of root user is 022 and umask of local user is 002. when root user create a directory its default permission is 755 and when create file its default permission is 644. and when local user create a directory its default permission is 775 and when its create a file then its default permission is 664. we can set umask set default permission for newly created file or directories. we also set umask permanent.

 53. Explain Special permissions ?

 54. what is sudoers file ?

 55. Port numbers ?

-    - NFS
+    - NFS -> 2049
-    - FTP
+    - FTP -> 20 & 21
-    - SMTP
+    - SMTP -> 25
-    - JENKINS
+    - JENKINS -> 8080
-    - MARIADB
+    - MARIADB -> 3306
-    - POSTGRESQL
+    - POSTGRESQL -> 5432
-    - IMAP
+    - IMAP -> 143
-    - NODEJS
+    - NODEJS -> 3000
-    - GRAFANA
+    - GRAFANA -> 3000
-    - REACTS
+    - REACTS -> 3000
-    - TOMCAT
+    - TOMCAT -> 8080
-    - PROMETHEUS
+    - PROMETHEUS -> 9090
-    - NODE EXPORTER
+    - NODE EXPORTER -> 9091
-    - SONARQUBE
+    - SONARQUBE -> 9000

-56. explain job scheduling ?
+57. explain job scheduling ?
-57. difference between cron and at ?
+58. difference between cron and at ?
-58. Field of crontab ?
+59. Field of crontab ?
-59. Explain Search Filter & Utility commands ?
+60. Explain Search Filter & Utility commands ?
-60. what is Archiving and Compression ?
+61. what is Archiving and Compression ?
-61. explain type of compression ?
+62. explain type of compression ?
-62. what is Firewall ?
+63. what is Firewall ?
-63. what is package management ?
+64. what is package management ?
-64. diffrence between yum & rpm.
+65. diffrence between yum & rpm.
-65. what is process management ?
+66. what is process management ?
-66. what is process id ?
+67. what is process id ?
-67. what is nice value and priority ?
+68. what is nice value and priority ?
-68. how to kill process id ?
+69. how to kill process id ?
-69. what is foreground and background (demonset) process.
+70. what is foreground and background (demonset) process.
-70. what is Networking and its type ?
+71. what is Networking and its type ?
-71. explain some componants of Network ?
+72. explain some componants of Network ?
-72. Exolain OSI model.
+73. Exolain OSI model.
-73. difference between public and private ip.
+74. difference between public and private ip.
-74. rages of private ip.
+75. rages of private ip.
-75. ranges of public ip.
+76. ranges of public ip.
-76. explain IP adrressing.
+77. explain IP adrressing.
-77. Difference between IPV4 & IPV6.
+78. Difference between IPV4 & IPV6.
-78. Reserved IP in Linux.
+79. Reserved IP in Linux.
-79. what is range of port.
+80. what is range of port.
-80. what is broadcast ip ?
+81. what is broadcast ip ?
-81. Explain TCP and its work ?
+82. Explain TCP and its work ?
-82. difference between TCP & UDP.
+83. difference between TCP & UDP.
-83. How to check private ip ?
+84. How to check private ip ?
-84. how to check public ip ?
+85. how to check public ip ?
-85. what is CIDR ?
+86. what is CIDR ?
-86. where is store at files which we created.
+87. where is store at files which we created.
-87. where is store cron files which we created.
+88. where is store cron files which we created.